camunda/camunda-docs/docs/guides/utilizing-forms.md

 ## Create new form

-To start building a form, take the following steps:
+To start building a form, log in to your [Camunda Cloud](./getting-started/create-camunda-cloud-account.md) account or open [Camunda Modeler](./components/modeler/what-is-camunda-modeler.md) and take the following steps:

-1. Log in to your [Camunda Cloud](./getting-started/create-camunda-cloud-account.md) account.
-2. Click on the **Forms** tab at the top of the page.
+1. Click on the **Forms** tab at the top of the page or open the **File** menu in Modeler.
-3. Click the blue **Create New Form** button.
+2. Click the blue **Create New Form** button.

 ## Build your form